Best Espresso Machine Under $500: Top Picks for Home Baristas

 If you’re more hands-on and want to upgrade over time, go with the Gaggia Classic Pro.

-And if budget is tight, the De’Longhi Dedica will get you started without breaking the bank.
+And if budget is tight, the De’Longhi Dedica Duo will get you started with both hot and iced drinks.

 Last updated: March 2026.
 Prices and availability may vary.
 We earn from qualifying purchases.